Post (Björk album): Songs

-"Possibly Maybe" is an ambient dub track that fuses trip-hop and chill-out music.
-Björk has said that it was the first unhappy song she wrote, stating in 1997: "That was very hard for me. [...]
-I was ashamed writing a song that was not giving hope".
-Its lyrics document the various stages of Björk's ill-fated relationship with Stéphane Sednaoui.
+"Possibly Maybe" is an ambient dub track that fuses trip-hop and chill-out music and has a slide guitar in the background.
+Its lyrics document the various stages of Björk's failed relationship with Stéphane Sednaoui.
 With the track, De Vries "create[d] a vinyl-crackling ambience, full of glissando strings and leaden, muted bass.
-The slide guitar heard in the background of the song was originally intended to be its focal point, as Björk initially strived for an "ambient country" sound inspired by Chris Isaak's "Wicked Game".
 "I Miss You" was described in 1997 as an "amalgam of styles, with electronic drums melding into African bongos mixed with jazzy horn playing".
 A house music number, its "horn-infused Afro-Cuban strains [...] reflect the romantic whimsy of [its] lyrics".
 Björk wrote "Cover Me", one of the quieter moments on the album, to her co-producer Nellee Hooper after he agreed to participate in the making of Post.
 She has said: "I guess I was trying to make fun of myself, how dangerous I manage sometimes to make album making.
 And trying to lure him into it.
 But it is also a admiration [sic] thing from me to him".
 The album ends with the experimental "Headphones", an ambient track.
 Featuring "just-for-headphones studio tricks", it has been described as "a chiming, somnolent dip into Björk's heavy-lidded pre-dream state".
 Its lyrics were written as a thank you to Graham Massey, who would make compilation cassettes for Björk.
 She also stated: "But, of course, it is also a love letter to sound.
 The sound of sound.
 Resonances, frequencies, silences and such... a music-worship thing".